Linked Lists are non-contiguous sequence of elements (called nodes here).

 Find middle of a LL: Hare & Tortoise technique: while(fast && fast -> next)

-Detect loop (Floyd’s cycle detection): use Hare & Tortoise technique.
+Detect loop (Floyd’s cycle detection algorithm): (notes) use Hare & Tortoise technique.
 If a cycle is present, then they’ll definitely meet after a finite number of steps.
+Otherwise, fast will reach the end.
+Note that the meeting point may or may not be the start point of the cycle.

 Find the starting point of cycle: move simultaneously from meet point of slow and fast and the head of LL, answer is when they point to the same node, algebraic proof below: